Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 «No fundo da China existe um Mandarim mais rico que todos os reis de que a Fabula ou a Historia contam.

-"At the bottom of China, there is a Mandarin richer than all the kings of which the Fable or History tell."
+"In the depths of China, there is a Mandarin richer than all the kings that Fable or History tell of."

 D'elle nada conheces, nem o nome, nem o semblante, nem a sêda de que se veste.